nanhao/easy_aop/README.md

 });
 ```

-## Notice: the execution of an advice may trigger another advice.
+## The execution of an advice may trigger another advice.
 Consider the following code:
 ```php
 PHPAOP::add_advice(['after@sum'], function($joinpoint, $args, $ret) {